haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 Managing initiation phase
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This phase consists of two steps.
-In the first step, the client waits for a message a welcoming message.
-This is handled by our initial state `session initiation`:
+In the first step, the client waits for a welcoming message.
+This is handled by our initial state `session_initiation`:

 .. code-block:: lua